polarmobile/coffeescript-style-guide/README.md

 <a name="overriding_ember_object_methods"/>
 ### Overriding Ember.Object-methods

-Instead of overriding the built-in Ember.Object-methods, use the `on`-syntax.
+Instead of overriding the built-in `Ember.Object`-methods, use the `on`-syntax.
 ```coffeescript
 Ember.Component.extend